junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 	trainers require that the applications they are tied to is running before they are started to attach to the process.)

--Click on the check box marked 'Allow Custom Level/Character Order'.
+-Click on the check box marked 'Attach New Code to Sonic Mania'.
 This option sets the necessary hooks
 	for the rest of the program to work.
 Unchecking the box reverts the game code to it's default state.
 Checking or unchecking the checkbox will revert the application back to it's default settings as well.